-After preliminary negotiations occur and both parties settle on a price, a "provisional agreement", which is legally binding between the purchaser and vendor, is drafted and entered into.
+After preliminary negotiations occur and both parties settle on a price, a 'provisional agreement', which is legally binding between the purchaser and vendor, is drafted and entered into.
 It must be complied with and, if not replaced within the stipulated time (typically 14 days after the signing of the provisional agreement, to be extended by mutual agreement by the parties) by a formal sale and purchase agreement, may be relied on to govern the rest of the transaction or to sue for compensation for breach of contract.
-An initial deposit is usually paid on signing.
+An initial deposit is usually paid on signing of the provisional agreement.